anhtqeth/gameinsight_app/README.md

 This is a Web Application display details of videogames

 # PURPOSE
+- Integrate with a headless CMS for authors and fans to write content on their favorite game
+- Integrate with a forum system to establish community
 - To have established a place for local audience to participate and discuss their favorite video games.
 - This is intended to be translated to local language and managed by editor of the current country.